• Skip to main content

 Gross Rental Yields in Tameside (%)

-The data represents the average gross rental yield in Tameside, calculated using a snapshot of current properties for sale and properties for rent.
-These figures are based on asking prices.
+The data represents the average gross rental yields across different postcode districts in Tameside.
+These figures are based on asking prices and asking rents.

 Rank Area Gross Rental Yield